YextSolutions/confluence-test/README.md

 # Installation Instructions
 If you are an existing Yext customer, you can install the Confluence Blogs Connector here <https://www.yext.com/s/me/apps/59263>

-If you are currently using a Yext sandbox account, you can install the Zendesk Help Center Connector here <https://sandbox.yext.com/s/me/apps/2669966>.
+If you are currently using a Yext sandbox account, you can install the Confluence Blogs Connector here <https://sandbox.yext.com/s/me/apps/2669966>.

 If you are not an existing customer, but interested in learning more, try out a free trial here for a production account, or sign up for Hitchhikers and get started with a sandbox account, here <https://hitchhikers.yext.com/>.